j-fu/LessUnitful.jl/docs/src/index.md

 The package accesses [Unitful.jl](https://github.com/PainterQubits/Unitful.jl) to allow to define floating point constants for *units* like `cm`, `kPa`, `mV` etc. called *unit factors*.
 These *unit factors* relate these units to their corresponding products of powers of  [*unitful preferred units*](https://painterqubits.github.io/Unitful.jl/stable/conversion/#Unitful.upreferred) in the sense of [Unitful.jl](https://github.com/PainterQubits/Unitful.jl).

+By default the unitful preferred units are synonymous with the [*SI base units*](https://www.nist.gov/pml/owm/metric-si/si-units).
+By calling [Unitful.preferunits](https://painterqubits.github.io/Unitful.jl/stable/conversion/#Unitful.preferunits) these reference values can be changed.

 Example: Unit: `kN` ``\to`` representation in powers of SI base units: ``1000\cdot kg\cdot m\cdot s^{-2}`` ``\to`` unit factor: 1000.0